schettr1/ReactAppDoctorAppointmentSchedulingSystem/README.md

-# OBS Studio: Understanding how to use it, to create and edit videos
-@Navbar with active tabs css disappears within a second.

-@delete appointment by ID (admin vs patient 48 hrs due)
-@remove components folder and place pagination inside services folder
-@
-@REMEMBER : Google Chrome and Firefox supports EcmaScript6 but IE11 does not.
+@IMPORTANT : Google Chrome and Firefox supports EcmaScript6 but IE11 does not.
 It supports only ES5.
 So using => will give Script Error in
 Internet Explorer console.
 There is not much help regarding this error on online community because IE may soon become obsolete.

 # Starting the Application